-1. A short quiz of 25 questions regarding basic horse care, knowledge, and horse show rules will be given to all 4-Hers showing in the State 4-H Horse Show during orientation for the division entered.
-If youth are entered in two divisions, they shall take the test only once during the first orientation offered.
+1. An online, short answer quiz with 25 questions regarding basic horse care, knowledge, and horse show rules must be completed by all 4-Hers showing in the State 4-H Horse Show.
+If youth are entered in two or more divisions, they may choose the test in the division they prefer.
 The testing format may be any combination of matching, multiple choice, true/false, or identification where the correct answer may be selected.
-Youth should prepare for the quiz by competing the Level 1 Novice Horseman Project and reading the rules of their division entered at the Georgia 4-H State Show, along with general 4-H membership information.
-Junior and Senior youth should also be familiar with information required in Level 2 The Intermediate Horseman.
+Youth will have the option to click on the speaker symbol 🖤 to have the question and answers read to them.
+Once the answer is selected and the youth advances to the next question, they may not go back to the previously answered questions.
+Note: Cloverleaf tests will be specific for these younger youth.